mayuuu05/advance_exam_part1/README.md

 ## 👉 Quotes app
 The Quotes App is a beautifully designed application that brings you a collection of inspiring, motivational, and thought-provoking quotes from various authors.
 This app allows users to explore, save, and share their favorite quotes easily.

+## Features ❤
+Extensive Collection: Access a wide range of quotes from different categories and authors.

+- Save Favorites: Save and organize your favorite quotes for quick access.

 ## 📸ScreenShots
 <div>